evandrosouza-developer/ps2tomsxUSB/README.md

 - Kana LED - Connect to MSX YM2149 or AY3-8910 IOB7, pin 6 of DIP package or S1985 Pin 72.
 If the MSX doesn't have this indicator LED, you can leave it open, as it already has an internal pull-up connection.
 In brazilian, argentinian and most european MSX, for example, this is a non-connect pin.

 3) Serial console:
  It is the only option for console available if you are using Blue Pill.
-See Why not STM32F103C8T6 Blue Pill?
+See "Why not STM32F103C8T6 Blue Pill?".

   The connection is needed only to update internal PS/2 to MSX key mapping Database.
   Config: 115200, 8, n, 1 (115200 bps, 8 bits, no parity, 1 stop bit);